Last Updated: March 26, 2026

 What do payara eat in captivity?

 Payara are strict piscivores and typically require live feeder fish when first acquired.
-Some individuals can be slowly weaned onto dead fish offered on a feeding stick, but this process takes patience and doesn’t always succeed.
+Some individuals is slowly weaned onto dead fish offered on a feeding stick, but this process takes patience and doesn’t always succeed.
 Never use goldfish as feeders due to their poor nutritional profile and thiaminase content.
 Silversides, tilapia fry, and gut-loaded livebearers are better choices.

 Why do payara die so quickly in aquariums?